-Cash used in investing activities increased \$127.8 million from 2014 to 2015.
-The increase in cash used in investing activities was primarily due to an increase in cash used in development, redevelopment and renovations of \$60.6 million, an increase in cash used in the acquisition of property of \$26.3 million, a decrease in cash proceeds from the sale of assets of \$23.1 million and a decrease in distributions from unconsolidated joint ventures of \$9.1 million.

-The increase in the acquisitions of property is due to the purchase of the 50% ownership interest in Inland Center in 2015 that the Company did not previously own (See "Acquisitions and Dispositions" in Management's Overview and Summary).
+Cash used in investing activities increased \$283.3 million from 2014 to 2015.
+The increase in cash used in investing activities is attributed to an increase in contributions to unconsolidated joint ventures of \$204.1 million, an increase in development, redevelopment and renovations of \$49.8 million and a decrease in cash proceeds from the sale of assets of \$24.0 million.
+The increase in contributions to unconsolidated joint ventures is primarily due to the acquisition of the 50% ownership interest in the Sears joint venture in 2015 (See "Acquisitions and Dispositions" in Management's Overview and Summary).